-Jason Ligas and Patrick Bouju's Samos collaboration - Muscat Blanc à Petits Grains and the rare Avgoustiatis red, biodynamic farming, one mile from Anatolia.
+Vassilis Alexiou's Samos project, with contributions from Jason Ligas and Patrick Bouju - Muscat Blanc à Petits Grains and the rare Avgoustiatis red, biodynamic farming, one mile from Anatolia.
+Continues since 2024 as Philia Winery.

 One might say that the earth exploded, leaving myriads of tiny islands between Greece and Turkey.
 Samos, a largely mountainous island, is almost touching Anatolia, only separated from it by 1 mile (sic!)
 Mycale Strait.
-In 2017 Jason Ligas and Patrick Bouju created a collaborative wine project Sous Le Végétal (under vegetation), on this beautiful green island.
+In 2017 Vassilis Alexiou founded Sous Le Végétal (under vegetation) on this beautiful green island - the vineyards, the winery and the viticulture are his.
+Jason Ligas and Patrick Bouju contributed to the project as collaborators during a period of its life, and the early importer and distributor communications framed the project around their names - which is why that version of the story is still widespread, and why it long appeared here as well.

 The backbone is Muscat Blanc à Petits Grains (Moschato Samou locally), joined by the rare indigenous Avgoustiatis - said to be the first red grape harvested in Greece.
 The vines grow on ancient terraced vineyards across some sixty plots at elevations between roughly 400 and 900 metres.
 Each cuvée explores a different slope, vessel, or approach: